slack-scala-client/slack-scala-client/README.md

 slack-scala-client
 ==================

-A scala library for interacting with the slack api and real time messaging interface
+A Scala library for interacting with the Slack API and real time messaging interface

 Installation
 ------------

-Add sbt dependency:
+Add SBT dependency:

     libraryDependencies += "com.github.gilbertw1" %% "slack-scala-client" % "0.1.3"